jletteboer/R-Wordcloud/README.md

 # R-Wordcloud
-R code for creating a wordcloud based in csv file
+R code for creating a wordcloud based on csv file